Bug #680

 This really needs some in-depth analysis, given that other users see even different slow query plans.

-#10 Updated by amiconn over 1 year ago
+#10 Updated by amiconn about 14 years ago

 The bug still exists with default settings and PostgreSQL 9.0.0 (tested on Debian 32 bit, quasselcore 0.8-pre+19 git-fdec4a8).
 Lowering random_page_cost helps as usual.